Family Friendly Itinerary in Japan for 10 Days

 Gion District, Kyoto, Geisha, Maiko, Kamo River, Yasaka Shrine, Maruyama Park, Hanamikoji, Shirakawa Canal, Gion Corner, Family Friendly Itinerary in Japan

-Gion is the biggest traditional Maiko (Geisha) town in Kyoto.
-Even in daytime, this place is beautiful but between 5pm and 6 pm, there is high possibility that you see Maiko with full make up, because it is just before their working time.
-Even if you cannot see them, the quaint atmosphere with traditional Kyoto town houses is very nice.
-Also, you can visit Yasaka Shrine from this place by foot and that is enjoyable place for kids.
+Gion is the biggest traditional Geisha town in Kyoto.
+Even in the daytime, this place is beautiful but between 5pm and 6 pm, there is a high possibility that you see Maiko with full makeup because it is just before their working time.
+Even if you cannot see them, the quaint atmosphere with traditional Kyoto townhouses is very nice.
+Also, you can visit Yasaka Shrine from this place on foot and that is an enjoyable place for kids.

-Teramachi & Shinkyogoku Shopping Street is in downtown Kyoto, close to Kyoto Kawaramachi station.
-There are many souvenir shops, restaurants, animal cafes, a very unique Samurai & Ninja museum, Manga & Anime shops, street food venders, etc.
+Teramachi & Shinkyogoku Shopping Street is in downtown Kyoto, close to Kyoto Kawaramachi Station.
+There are many souvenir shops, restaurants, animal cafes, a very unique Samurai & Ninja museum, Manga & Anime shops, street food vendors, etc.

-Day 7.
-Move to Osaka and enjoy Osaka city
+Day 7: Head to Osaka and enjoy the city

 Travel to Osaka

 From Kyoto, Osaka is very close.
 Even by a local train, it takes less than one hour.
-We recommend you to book reserved seats if you have a your luggage and you can get your reserved seats for JR Ltd. Express Haruka or bullet trains.
+We recommend you book reserved seats if you have your luggage and you can get your reserved seats for JR Ltd. Express Haruka or bullet trains.
 If you travel with a large family, using a private big taxi is one of the options.
-You can also take a local train but it might be difficult with the big suitcases.
+You can also take a local train but it might be difficult if you have big suitcases.

 Afternoon (12pm)

-Arrive at Osaka Station and go to your hote
+Arrive at Osaka Station and go to your hotel

-Whichever transportation you use, you will arrive Osaka one hour later after you leave Kyoto city.
+Whichever transportation you use, you will arrive at Osaka one hour later after you leave Kyoto City.
 Then we suggest you first leave your luggage at your hotel.

 osaka water bus

-Osaka Castle is an icon of Osaka city.
-You can enjoy peaceful walk in the park and imagine how Samurai war was like more than 400 years ago.
+Osaka Castle is an icon of Osaka City.
+You can enjoy a peaceful walk in the park and imagine what the Samurai War was like more than 400 years ago.
 After enjoying Osaka Castle, it is nice to have a river cruise by Aqualiner.
-It leaves from Osaka Castle Park and will bring you to Nakanoshima area.
-You can enjoy the view of Osaka city as a canal city like Amsterdam by Aqualiner.
+It leaves Osaka Castle Park and will bring you to the Nakanoshima area.
+You can enjoy the view of Osaka City as a canal city like Amsterdam by Aqualiner.

 Operating times 11am – 4pm (can vary seasonally)